 In addition to I Am Trenton, Alba serves on two other boards — of the Henry J. Austin Health Center and of the Puerto Rican Civic Association of Trenton.
 Alba is very involved in city of Trenton and is very passionate about the community.
 She believes that every person has a role to play in the progress of their own community.

-Ayesha De Mond-Angell is a Trenton resident, with her husband Tracy, two children (ages 5 and 1) and 7-year-old Boxer.
+Ayesha De Mond-Angell is a Trenton resident, with her husband Tracy and two children.
 Originally from upstate New York, Ayesha and her husband moved to Trenton in 2007.
 She is currently employed at Mathematica Policy Research in Princeton, NJ as a survey specialist.

 Iana Dikidjieva lives downtown, having gotten to Trenton by a circuitous route involving Bulgaria, Ethiopia, and North Jersey.
 While at Isles, Inc., Iana conducted the first citywide vacant property survey of Trenton, created the interactive data platform at www.restoringtrenton.org, and worked with I Am Trenton to set up the THDC Small Grants Program.
 She served as Interim Director of the Trenton Downtown Association, and continues to consult on a number of creative placemaking and revitalization initiatives in town.
 She holds a BA from the University of Chicago and a Masters in Urban Policy from the New School.